 Hip replacement and/or resurfacing are procedures that can relieve pain and restore function for people with arthritis or other hip conditions.
-Dr. Kwartowitz and Dr. O'Keefe in West Bloomfield, Michigan and Bingham Farms, Michigan have the experience and skills to perform all types of arthroscopic and joint replacement procedures.
+Dr. Mark Kwartowitz, Dr. G. Victor Gibson, Dr. Michael Fleischman in West Bloomfield, Michigan, Brighton, Michigan and Troy, Michigan have the experience and skills to perform all types of arthroscopic and joint replacement procedures.

 Hip Replacement Surgery

 The hip is one of the most commonly replaced joints.
 This ball-and-socket joint allows you to move your legs and bend and straighten your body.
 Osteoarthritis, a type of degenerative arthritis, is the main reason for hip replacement surgery.
 Other conditions, including trauma, may also cause the need for a hip replacement.

 While the symptoms of hip arthritis are tolerable with medications and lifestyle adjustments, there may come a time when surgical treatment is necessary.
 Hip replacement surgery, also called hip arthroplasty, involves removing the damaged portion of the hip and replacing it with artificial implants called prosthetics.
 These devices are a replacement for the natural joint and allow pain-free movement.